mycelialdesigns/Plaice/docs/components/CornerCaps.md

 the box is picked up (if clearances are loose).
 Instead, one of the other two orientations for the real slides should be picked.

+During assembly, you _will_ encounter interference between the internal chamfers of corner caps belonging to the stub slides and their adjacent plates.
+Don't panic, just continue to push the corner caps through until the plate slightly moves out of the way and the cap "snaps" into place.
+You may need to do this for both stub slides, and you'll also want to check that when pushing a stub slide past a slide intrusion on a plate, the chamfer gets pushed all the way through and not just partially lodged inside the slide intrusion.
+Just keep pushing on.

 ## Printing Tips
 <img src="/docs/images/cornercap/printablecornercap.webp" alt="A Corner Cap, just after printing" width="256" height="256">
 Print corner caps with supports for the sake of the flats on the stub slides.